 13. Turn Your Passion Into Your Work

 Sahara Rose De Vore empowers travelers to take control and design their dream lifestyle to have the transformative and impactful travel experiences they crave.
-The Travel Coach Network

-Since I knew the qualities that I wanted in a career and knew how easy it was to have the career you dream of because the internet and technology enable it, I was determined to find what I was meant to do.
-I allowed time and travel experiences to inspire my career choice as a travel coach and start my own online business.
-I have always created opportunities for myself by trying new things, learning about anything and everything I could, meeting and talking with new people, and challenging myself to learn what I was good at, what I enjoyed doing, and what my weaknesses were.
+Since I knew the qualities I wanted in a career and knew how easy it was to have the career you dream of because the internet and technology enabled it, I was determined to find what I was meant to do.
+I allowed time and travel experiences to inspire my career choice as a travel coach and start my online business.
+I have always created opportunities by trying new things, learning about anything and everything I could, meeting and talking with new people, and challenging myself to learn what I was good at, what I enjoyed doing, and what my weaknesses were.

 Some tips that I would have on creating work and life opportunities are:

-- Build authentic connections with people.
+2. Build authentic connections with people.
 Learn from anyone and everyone.
 Everyone has something to teach.

-- Invest in yourself.
+4. Invest in yourself.
 This can be great financially, enriching your life with travel, investing in a coach or mentor, or investing time to learn and start a business.

-- Try new things.
+6. Try new things.
 The more things you try (jobs, hobbies, etc.), the more you will learn about what you like, don’t like, and want out of life and career.

-- Challenge yourself and make mistakes.
+7. Challenge yourself and make mistakes.
 Making mistakes is key to accelerating your route to finding your purpose and vision in life or business.

 [This Article Is An Excerpt From Our 103 Tips Ultimate Guide To Opportunities]